alexholmes/hdfs-file-slurper/README.md

 * Destination HDFS files can be compressed as part of the write codec with any compression codec which extends `org.apache.hadoop.io.compress.CompressionCodec`.
 * A dry-run mode which will simply echo the copy operations, but not execute them.
 * Cron/scheduler support by use of a PID file to prevent from multiple concurrent execution.
+* Capability to write "done" file after completion of copy

 ## Important Considerations